Oral Cancer: Overview

 when deciding how to treat the cancer.

-Once your cancer is staged, your provider will talk with you about what the stage
+Once your cancer is staged, your provider will talk with you about what this means

-means for your treatment.
-Ask your provider to explain the details of your cancer
+for your treatment.
+Be sure to ask your provider to explain the details of your cancer

 to you in a way you can understand.